Chinese: 葛根汤

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Ge Gen Tang is mostly used to treat the pattern "Wind-Cold invading the Lungs" which we describe below.
+As such Ge Gen Tang is used by TCM practitioners to treat two different patterns which we describe below.

 Common cold Cervical spine disease Torticollis Periarthritis of the shoulder Lumbar disc Trigeminal neuralgia Cerebral vascular insufficiency Hypertension Cerebrovascular disease Otitis media Gingivitis Sinusitis Allergic rhinitis Tonsillitis Iritis Acute enteritis Bacillary dysentery Sinus Congestion

 Again it wouldn't be correct to say "Ge Gen Tang treats common cold" for instance.
-Rather, Ge Gen Tang is used to treat Wind-Cold invading the Lungs, which is sometimes the root cause behind common cold.
+Rather, Ge Gen Tang is used to treat patterns that are sometimes the root cause behind common cold.

-Now let's look at Wind-Cold invading the Lungs, a pattern that TCM practitioners commonly treat with Ge Gen Tang.
+Now let's look at the two patterns commonly treated with Ge Gen Tang.

 The Lungs is a so-called "Zang" Organ.
 Learn more about the Lungs in Chinese Medicine